 Dave – What are the implications of mocking a device or its creator?
 For instance, I’ve made comments in my act about a medical device that could be construed as less than savory, yet funny.
 But the backers of this device are my current employers and have been known to be surly regarding their investments.
 I know of one nurse who wrote a novel about her experiences and was summarily fired.
 Not that I fear such action, but… well… I still have a mortgage. – M

 Hey M – Any topic is pretty much fair game in comedy.
 But you’ll have to make your own decision about this one since it involves your current employer.
 I believe in and support freedom of speech.
-But in practical real-world situations (your mortgage would qualify as one of those) you have to consider the consequences.
+But in practical real-world situations (your mortgage would qualify as one of those) you must consider the consequences.
 If you think the material will come back and bite you in the you-know-what and cause you to lose your job, then it’s best to keep your mouth shut.

 I like to point out that knowing your audience makes a difference in how far you can go with free speech.
 If you’re making a living as a comedian and talking about your personal life, then making fun of your former employer (former husband, former wife, former co-workers – you get the picture) is no big deal.

 They’re all fair game when it comes to sharing humor.

 But to be on the safe side, it’s probably a good idea not to mention them by name.
 I’ve seen that scenario come back to bite a few comics in the you-know-what.

 It also helps that you don’t have to deal with these former associates after your performances.
 But that’s not a rule written in stone.
 I’ve watched comics on stage use their current family members, employers, and co-workers as the source of comedy material.
 It depends on the relationships and in many cases these “victims” enjoy being part of the show.

 Freedom of speech is the center of the comedy universe.
 The topics can include whatever is on your creative mind.

 How far you take it… well, it depends…